 According to a report by the BBC News, an analysis of snail shells found at the site of the Cerne Abbas Giant suggests the 180-foot-tall chalk drawing dates to the medieval period or later.

 The remains of a particular species of tiny snails have been found in soil samples in the chalk outline of the figure.
 The species is thought to have been accidentally introduced in England sometime during the 13th and 14th centuries.

 The National Trust intends to scientifically determine a more exact age for the figure by analyzing soil samples collected from its feet and elbows.
 The test results have been delayed due to the COVID-19 pandemic.
 Stay tuned!

 Comments on the Cerne Abbas Giant?

-Have you viewed the Cerne Giant?
+Have you visited the Cerne Giant site?
 What would you add?

 Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome.